 The convenience store industry is no different.
 Retail has taken huge hits due to the lockdowns but fortunately for the c-store industry, we were declared essential and able to minimize the economic damage in the short term.
 The long term, though, poses some greater challenges including the following:

-- buy modafinil nl Managing a Safe Environment: Safety becomes the number one attribute for existence.
+- where to buy Lyrica cream Managing a Safe Environment: Safety becomes the number one attribute for existence.
 If the employee and customer feel in harm’s way, nothing else will matter.
 Think about poorly lit canopies or a foodservice operation that has a foodborne illness.
 There are rarely second chances for safety.
 Developing detailed procedures to ensure safe practices and following up daily, weekly and monthly with training has to become initiative number one in today’s environment.

 - Future Store Design: Strategically, stores need to morph even faster to foodservice as more and more restaurants close.
 There is clearly a race for share-of-stomach and the starting gun has already sounded.
 Consideration needs to be made in the safety procedures around foodservice handling, social distancing queuing, pickup/delivery options and non-traditional concepts.
 Could the store-of-the-future be a mini warehouse?
 How this all plays out will be a moving target, but c-stores need to overhaul their strategic CAPEX going forward.